nrobinson2000/linux-blade/README.md

 ## Screenshot

-Here is a screenshot of my desktop to get a general idea of how my setting look.
+Here is a screenshot of my desktop to help you get a general idea of how my settings look.

 <center><img src="images/desktop2.png"><center>